apache/arrow-site/_posts/2022-05-16-datafusion-8.0.0.md

 - _Grouping Sets_: `CUBE` and `ROLLUP` grouping sets.
 - _Aggregate functions_: `approx_percentile`, `approx_percentile_cont`, `approx_percentile_cont_with_weight`, `approx_distinct`, `approx_median` and `array`
 - _`null` literals_
-- _bitwise operations_: for example '|'
+- _bitwise operations_: for example '`|`'

 There are also many bug fixes and improvements around normalizing identifiers consistently.

-We continue our tradition of incrementally releasing support for new features as it is developed.
+We continue our tradition of incrementally releasing support for new features as they are developed.
 Thus, while the physical plan may not yet support all new features, it gets more complete each release.
-These changes also make DataFusion an increasingly compelling choice for projects looking for a SQL parser and query planner to translate to their own execution engine.
+These changes also make DataFusion an increasingly compelling choice for projects looking for a SQL parser and query planner that can produce optimized logical plans that can be translated to their own execution engine.

 ## Query Execution & Internals